 The meeting will held be held via Zoom.
 For details on joining the meeting, RSVP to email@example.com.

 If you would like to make a presentation on one of the ballot propositions, send an email with your preference to firstname.lastname@example.org.
 A thirteen slide template will be provided in Keynote and Powerpoint format.

 Presentations in PDF format will be available at: https://drive.google.com/drive/u/1/folders/1gxjbCTHsj0pwcfXbBzAqorjmgF7J2lLD

-At our working meeting on January 28, 2019, the Dean Club will set our Annual Goals for the coming year.
-Members will discuss the results of the December brainstorming session, categorized the goals, and prioritized the categories and their top goals.
+At our working meeting on January 27, 2020, the Dean Club set our Annual Goals for the coming year.
+Members discussed the results of the December brainstorming session, categorized the goals, and prioritized the categories and their top goals.

 Ranked Goals are available at:

 This special fund to support the Dean Democratic Club of Silicon Valley was established in September 2017, three months after Don’s passing (June 28,2017).